 We saved the best for first.

 One of the absolute best ways to redeem Chase points, period, is using them to book Hyatt hotel stays.
 The World of Hyatt program has some of the best rates to book nightly stays using points of any hotel program.
+And because it’s a Chase transfer partner, it’s easy to send your Chase points straight to Hyatt.

 You can easily transfer your Chase points to Hyatt: Every Chase point gets you 1 Hyatt point, and these transfers are instantaneous.
 But be warned: These transfers are a one-way street.
 Like all transfer partners, once you send Chase points to Hyatt, you can’t get them back to your Chase account.
 So be sure you’ve got your Hyatt redemption lined up before transferring points.